wtsi-hgi/hgi-cloud/docs/runbook_users.md

 `http://${ip_address}/spark/`.
 This exists largely as a curiosity for end users, but can be useful to help debugging.

+### The `working` Directory

+In newer versions of the Hail cluster, in the Jupyter file browser you will see a `working` directory.
+This is a symlink to `${HAIL_HOME}/tmp` which will allow you to get working data in to your cluster, more easily (i.e., using the Jupyter interface, rather than `scp`).
+You will still need to refer to this location as `${HAIL_HOME}/tmp` in your notebooks, for access.

 ### Restart the Jupyter Notebook Service

 In early versions of the provisioned Notebook, there was a "Quit" button